Blasphemous trusts me to plot my own course in ending the Age of Corruption, making a visit to Cvstodia an enjoyable one.

-As a person who enjoys exploration and discovery, I found Odallus satisfying.
-But if I was in a mood to find demons more exciting than doorways, I could easily find it a disappointment.
+If I was in a mood to find demons more exciting than doorways, I might find Odallus a disappointment.

 Flush with development experience from the three videogames that precede it, Bloodborne reimagines and refines the Souls formula with new ideas.

-Samus Returns reuses a concept without understanding why it was effective, resulting in a confused remake searching for a reason to exist that it never finds.
+Samus Returns is a confused remake searching for a reason to exist.